imshaheer/Calculator-App/README.md

 Acknowledgment:

-This project was developed as a part of the fourth semester curriculum.
+This project was developed as a part of the sixth semester curriculum.
 Special thanks to the Professor for guidance and support.

 Contributing: